 If you want to earn the respect and trust of your newest generation of workers, make sure you are always transparent, upfront, and honest with them.
 An act of dishonesty can severely damage relationships with Gen Z workers.

 “I wouldn’t work for a company that did not offer equal opportunity for pay and promotion… Since I am a woman and person of color, it would be difficult to navigate a system that didn’t offer equal opportunity… I wouldn’t trust a company that treats employees differently based on ethnicity, gender, and anything other than their work.
-Special treatment is not as important as fair treatment; I don’t want to be treated special for who I am, but treated fairly despite my background.”
+Special treatment is not as important as fair treatment; I don’t want to be treated specially for who I am, but treated fairly despite my background.”

 Gen Zers are not looking for special treatment — they want fair treatment, and trust companies that treat all people equally, regardless of differences.
 Generation Z also places behaving ethically high on the list of ways employers can establish trust.